Conformal field theory on the plane: Liouville theory

 So $C$ is a valid structure constant wherever it is defined, whereas $\hat C$ is valid only for $c\in ]-\infty, 1]$ although it is defined for $c\notin [25,\infty[$.
 To understand this, let us study the analytic properties of the corresponding four-point functions,

-Although the structure constants $C$ and $\hat C$ have rather different analytic properties, what matters is the behaviour of the poles of the $s$-channel conformal blocks $\mathcal{F}_{\alpha_s}^{(s)}$.
-These poles correspond to degenerate values of the momentum $\alpha_s$, and are therefore found in two cones with tips at $\alpha_s= 0$ and $\alpha_s = Q$.
-Consider the relative positions of these cones, and of the integration line for $\alpha_s$, depending on the value of the central charge $c$:
+Although the structure constants $C$ and $\hat C$ have rather different analytic properties (see Exercise \ref{exo4a}), what matters is the behaviour of the poles of the $s$-channel conformal blocks $\mathcal{F}_{P_s}^{(s)}$.
+These poles correspond to degenerate values of the momentum $P_s$, and are therefore found in two cones with tips at $P_s= \pm\frac{Q}{2}$.
+Consider the relative positions of these cones (blue), and of the integration line for $P_s$ (red), depending on the value of the central charge $c$:

 For any $c\notin ]-\infty, 1]$, the poles of the conformal blocks stay safely away from the integration line, and actually the poles of the structures constants behave similarly.
 So the four-point function is analytic as a function of $c$ in that domain.
 In particular, crossing symmetry for $c\in [25,\infty[$ implies crossing symmetry for $c\notin ]-\infty, 1]$ by analyticity of both $s$- and $t$-channel expressions for the four-point function.
 In contrast, when $c$ approaches the half-line $]-\infty, 1]$, a whole cone of poles crosses the integration line before collapsing into the imaginary axis.
 So we cannot continue the four-point function from $c\in ]-\infty, 1]$ to a larger region (or vice-versa).